HimanshuMishra123/Jenkins-Zero-To-Herocopied/Pipeline Workflow in different Envs.md

 In the context of Jenkins multibranch pipelines, you can also use tools like Argo CD to manage deployments across different environments.
 By using different folders or Helm charts in your Git repository for each environment (development, staging, pre-production, and production), you can set up Argo CD to monitor these folders and deploy the applications accordingly.
 This setup ensures a consistent deployment process across all environments and allows for easy scaling and management of your applications.

-This method not only simplifies the pipeline setup but also ensures that the CI/CD process is more streamlined and efficient, reducing the need for multiple pipelines and providing a clear and organized approach to managing code changes across various environments【13:3†source】.
+This method not only simplifies the pipeline setup but also ensures that the CI/CD process is more streamlined and efficient, reducing the need for multiple pipelines and providing a clear and organized approach to managing code changes across various environments.